khanwasim1992/JqueryListSearch-/README.md

 Perform search in a list within specified element in a list.
 This plugin is created for the search list structure show in image given with the project.
-But you can extend the functionality of this search according to your usage.
+You can easily extend the functionality of plugin by customize as per your usage.

 ## Getting Started